agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 console.log(`Value '${MY_COLLECTION.value}' got loaded into the Collection!
 Success? ${success}`) });
 ```
-For instance this might be useful, to show a loading indicator until
+For instance, this might be useful to show a loading indicator until
 the persisted value got loaded.

 ### 📭 Props